 Students must complete an orientation before starting the job search process.
-After returning your signed admission letter and student agreement, you will be sent a link to the orientation video and a mandatory quiz.
-Once you have submitted your quiz answers, you will receive access to Elevate and the Co-op job board - this is typically done within a week of quiz submission.
+After returning your signed admission letter and student agreement, you will be sent an email with instructions to book a coop orientation meeting with a Career Development Specialist.
+Once you attend this meeting, you will be activated in Co-op in Elevate, and will have granted access to the Co-op job board.